Saim-Safdar/DevOps-Crash-Course/Students/contribution.md

 Thank you Saim Safdar for the excellent course content for DevOps it has given me a great opportunity to understand how DevOps methadologies is helping different organizations deliver applications and services at high velocity.

+I am Ammar Bin Yasir 20I-0501 and this is my first blog https://medium.com/@ammarbinyasir/why-choose-flask-lightweight-frame-work-for-web-development-c869a14c321a